hossameldinmi/media_source/README.md

 ---

-A Flutter package for handling different media sources with automatic type detection and metadata extraction.
+A Flutter package for handling different media sources with automatic type detection.

+## Motivation

+When building media-rich applications, you often need to handle media from multiple sources: files stored locally, data in memory (like camera captures or downloaded content), and URLs from remote servers.
+Managing these different states becomes complex when you need to:

+- Load a file from disk, process it in memory, then upload it
+- Download media from a URL, cache it locally, and convert it between formats
+- Handle user-selected files, camera captures, and network resources uniformly
+- Switch between sources without rewriting your business logic

+This package provides a unified, type-safe API to handle all these scenarios.
+Whether your media starts as a file, exists in memory, or comes from a network URL, you can work with it consistently and convert between states seamlessly.

 ## Features

 - 🎯 **Type-safe media source abstraction** - Handle files, memory, and network sources uniformly
 - 📁 **Multiple source types** - `FileMediaSource`, `MemoryMediaSource`, `NetworkMediaSource`
 - 🔍 **Automatic media type detection** - From file paths, MIME types, and byte data
-- ⏱️ **Duration metadata extraction** - Get duration for audio/video files
 - 🌐 **Cross-platform support** - Works on Flutter mobile, web, and desktop
 - 📊 **MIME type utilities** - Comprehensive mapping of extensions to media types
 - 🧩 **Extension-based lookups** - Quick checks with pre-built extension sets
+- 🔄 **Flexible conversions** - Convert between different source types (e.g., file to memory)
+- 💾 **File operations** - Move, copy, save, and delete operations for file-based media
-- 🔗 **Built on `cross_file`** - Seamless cross-platform file handling
+- � **Built on `cross_file`** - Seamless cross-platform file handling
+- ✅ **100% test coverage** - Thoroughly tested and reliable

 ## Getting started